isciences/exactextractr/README.md

 plot(brazil['max_dec_temp'])

-# Output a matrix of cell values, cell coordiantes, and coverage fractions for a given polygon
+# Output a matrix of cell values, cell coordinates, and coverage fractions for a given polygon
 exact_extract(temp, brazil[1, ], include_xy=TRUE)

 # Generate a raster showing cell coverage fractions for a given polygon